-- (a) no such person shall be appointed as an external examiner unless he or she has at least three year's teaching experience; - (b) no person below the rank of Lecturer or Assistant Professor or equivalent shall be appointed as internal examiner; - (c) no person shall be appointed as an external examiner in any para clinical or clinical subject unless he or she possesses a recognised veterinary qualification and holds a postgraduate degree and teaching experience in the subject concerned. - (d) persons working in Government or Semi Government or similar organisations may also be considered for appointment as external examiners provided they possess qualification and experience as laid down above. - (e) local person(s) shall normally not be appointed as paper setter(s) or external examiner(s), provided, under exceptional circumstances or unavoidable exigencies arising at the time of examination (like not arrival of appointed examiner or non-receipt of question paper from paper setter etc.), the University may appoint any qualified person for the purpose to avoid postponement or cancellation of annual board examination. - 15.
-Attendance.
-(1) The required condition of attendance shall not be deemed to have been satisfied in respect of the subject, unless the student has ordinarily attended all the scheduled theory and practical classes, provided, the minimum requirement of attendance shall not be less than 75% of scheduled theory and practical separately with relaxation of twenty working days for NCC or NSS, Co-curricular activities and medical ground and for the course of 0+1 credit, the relaxation shall be of only seven days. - (2) A candidate having attendance below 75% in a subject shall not be eligible to appear in the annual examination of that subject. - (3) The percentage of attendance of a student in a subject shall be computed on the basis of the total number of theory and practical classes scheduled between the date of commencement of instructions and date of closing of instructions irrespective of the date of registration, provided, for the students who are reverted back owing to failure in the compartment examination, the attendance shall be counted from the date of declaration of result of compartment examination and the date of closing of instructions and the attendance for the First year shall be counted from the date of registration. - 16.
-Promotion.
-(1) Promotion of a student in a professional year shall be decided only on the basis of aggregate marks of internal assessment and annual examinations. - (2) A student shall be promoted to next higher professional class only if he or she has passed in all the subjects of his or her class by obtaining at least 50% marks in theory (internal and external combined) and practical separately. - (3) A student should secure OGPA of 5.00 out of 10.00 at the end of degree programme to be eligible to get Bachelor of Veterinary Science and Animal Husbandry degree.
+- (1) The required condition of attendance shall not be deemed to have been satisfied in respect of the subject, unless the student has ordinarily attended all the scheduled theory and practical classes, provided, the minimum requirement of attendance shall not be less than 75% of scheduled theory and practical separately with relaxation of twenty working days for NCC or NSS, Co-curricular activities and medical ground and for the course of 0+1 credit, the relaxation shall be of only seven days. - (2) A candidate having attendance below 75% in a subject shall not be eligible to appear in the annual (including compartmental) examination of that subject. - (3) The percentage of attendance of a student in a subject shall be computed on the basis of the total number of theory and practical classes scheduled between the date of commencement of instructions and date of closing of instructions irrespective of the date of registration, provided, for the students who are reverted back owing to failure in the compartment examination, the attendance shall be counted from the date of declaration of result of compartment examination and the date of closing of instructions.
+The attendance for the First year shall be counted from the date of registration of the student.